moveit/moveit_tutorials/doc/moveit_grasps/moveit_grasps_tutorial.rst

     ...

-Within that file you will find all of the gripper specific parameters necessary for customizing MoveIt!
-Grasps with any suction or finger gripper.
+Within that file you will find all of the gripper specific parameters necessary for customizing MoveIt Grasps with any suction or finger gripper.

 These values can be visualized by launching ``grasp_generator_demo.launch``, ``grasp_poses_visualizer_demo.launch``, and ``grasp_pipeline_demo.launch``.
 The result should look like the following: